Last updated: 23.11.23

 In some cases, it is necessary for us to process personal data for the establishment, exercise and/or defence of legal claims.
 We will only process personal data insofar as necessary for our legitimate interests relating to such claims (UK GDPR Article 6(1)(f)).

 We will share personal data when necessary in order to facilitate commercial transactions, such as mergers and acquisitions.
-We also share data with governmental and supervisory authorities, regulators and others when required or permitted to do so by law or where necessary to protect and defend our rights or property, act in urgent circumstances to protect the safety of our users or the public, protect against legal liability, to investigate fraud or any other unlawful activity.
+We also share data with governmental and supervisory authorities, regulators and others when required or permitted to do so by law or where necessary to protect and defend our rights or property, act in urgent circumstances to protect the safety of our users or the public, protect again legal liability, to investigate fraud or any other unlawful activity.
 We will not transfer personal data to recipients in countries outside the UK or EU/EEA that do not offer adequate data protection, unless appropriate safeguards are in place, such as using approved standard contractual clauses.

 We store personal data for as long as necessary to fulfil the purposes described above or longer if needed to comply with our legal obligations, or to establish, exercise or defend legal claims.
 Retention periods will be determined taking into account the type of information that is collected and the purpose for which it is collected, bearing in mind the requirements applicable to the situation and the need to destroy outdated, unused information at the earliest reasonable opportunity.
 Generally, this will be for the duration of our agreement with you or our client, and for 6 years thereafter.
 We may rectify, update or remove incomplete or inaccurate information, at any time and at our own discretion.
 For more information on our retention periods you can contact us using the details below.

 We handle your personal data securely and have established procedures that meet data protection requirements.
-The security measures are of technical, contractual and organisational nature.
+The security measures are of technical, contractual and organizational nature.
 For example, we conduct regular assessments of the security in all central systems that are used for the handling of personal data.
 We have also entered into agreements with our subcontractors that require them to ensure appropriate information security regarding the services they provide to us.
 We limit the access to personal data to personnel who have a need for access in order to carry out their tasks.
 We have implemented access control so that personal data is only available for personnel with a justifiable need.

 You can have certain rights in personal data concerning you.
 What rights you have depends on the circumstances and applicable law.
 Some rights that may be relevant for you are: